t-troebst/perfanno.nvim/README.md

 ## Future Goals

-* General clean up, refactoring, and testing - add more comments, etc...
 * Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder).
 * Add some kind of tree-based call graph exploration.
 * Add support for `:FindHottestCallers` with increased depth.